A Positive Outcome: Donating Plasma After COVID-19

 Also, he's really worried for those with more serious cases.
 On the day he got clearance from his doctor, he spent hours on the phone calling blood banks and hospitals, seeking a way to donate blood to research.

 When he reached Cedars-Sinai, an operator familiar with the studies put him in contact with Blood Donor Services.
-In May, Jesse donated his plasma for use in one of several ongoing studies.
+In May, Jesse donated his plasma for use in a study.

 The process takes about an hour and is similar to a regular blood donation.